Infamousmick/infaScript/README.md

-# InfaScripts v3.5 Termux Version
+# InfaScripts v3.5 PC Version
 A Script to execute some Android ADB commands to simply help do some battery and performance optimizations. <br>